 - The H. Kenneth Barker Center for Economic Education at The University of Akron launched the first Virtual Campus for the study of Economic Education.
 The first endeavor of its kind, the Virtual Campus encompassed eight separate, seamless web sites including world-wide teacher information exchange, an interactive student learning center; Googlenomics, the first search engine of economic education and a foremost teacher reference library for economic education, 2002

-- Barker Center moves into and dedicates new space in the LeBron James Family Foundation College of Education Zook Hall, 2019
+- The center's new space (formerly Crouse Hall) is dedicated and opened in the LeBron James Family Foundation College of Education in Zook Hall, 2019